Odiobill/m8backup/README.md

 * The target directory will contain a subdirectory for each server that we need to backup (I.E.: */srv/backupSet1/host1.example.com*).
 * m8backup will look if a configuration file is found that server (I.E.: */srv/backupSet1/host1.example.com/server.conf*).
 * If found, it will override its default config settings for that specific host.
 * m8backup will use *rsync*, that will open an ssh connection to the target host, using key-based authentication.
-The public key related to the root user of the backup server must be imported into the */root/.ssh/authorized*keys file*.
+The public key related to the root user of the backup server must be imported into the */root/.ssh/authorized_keys* file.

 Remote hosts needs to allow connection as *root* from the SSH key of the central server.
 To avoid exposing your data to unwanted audience, you should restrict